 Blue spirulina is loaded with various nutrients and antioxidants that may benefit your body.
 Some of the blue spirulina health benefits include:

 Powerful Antioxidant And Anti-Inflammatory Properties

-Oxidative damage and chronic inflammation is the root of many diseases and health conditions, including obesity, heart disease, diabetes, arthritis, and even cancer.
-Eating foods that fight these processes may help prevent the development of these conditions (8).
+Oxidative damage and chronic inflammation is associated with many diseases and health conditions, including obesity, heart disease, diabetes, arthritis, and even cancer.
+Eating foods that fight these processes may help prevent the development or progression of these conditions (8).

 Blue spirulina contains high concentrations of powerful antioxidants such as phycocyanin and chlorophyll.
 These two substances have been shown to have powerful antioxidant and anti-inflammatory effects (8).